 How does GitHits decide which sources to use?

-GitHits uses a process similar to how an experienced developer researches a problem.
-It starts by identifying potentially relevant repositories, then looks at signals such as project activity, adoption, maintenance, ownership, licensing, and repository health.
-From there, it analyzes the actual code, documentation, issues, discussions, and pull requests to determine which sources are most relevant to the task.
+For code examples, GitHits uses a process similar to how an experienced developer researches prior art.
+It looks at signals such as project activity, adoption, maintenance, ownership, licensing, and repository health, then analyzes code, documentation, issues, discussions, and pull requests for relevant implementation patterns.

-The goal is not to find the most popular repository, but the sources most likely to contain useful implementation patterns for the specific problem being solved.
-License filtering is applied before source selection, and all results include links back to their sources.
+The goal is not to find the most popular repository, but the source context most likely to help the agent solve the current problem.
+License filtering is applied before code example source selection, and results include links back to their sources.

 Does GitHits train on my code, prompts, or outputs?